SharanBashir/Next_WordPrediction_Balochi_NLP/README.md

 ## Dataset

-The dataset used is a manually cleaned Balochi text corpus, with sentences separated by the "یے" punctuation mark.
+The dataset used is a manually cleaned Balochi text corpus, with sentences separated by the "۔" punctuation mark.

 ---